dguglielmi/sunny-overlay/README.md

 # sunny-overlay
 Sunny-overlay is my personal Gentoo Portage overlay.
-Maybe it will be useful to others (we always can dream).

 ## How to use this overlay ?
-You can use this overlay with the new portage plug-in sync system (see: https://wiki.gentoo.org/wiki/Project:Portage/Sync) or alternatively using app-portage/layman.
+You can use this overlay with portage plug-in sync system (see: https://wiki.gentoo.org/wiki/Project:Portage/Sync) or alternatively by using app-portage/layman.

 ### New portage plug-in sync system (>=sys-apps/portage-2.2.16)

-- Add sunny-overlay's configuration
+- Add "sunny-overlay" configuration
 ```
 # cat << EOF > /etc/portage/repos.conf/sunny-overlay.conf
 [sunny-overlay]